Creating and using relational automata

 (value: 0, updates: 0).

-The first step is to load the initial state for
+The first step is to load an arbitrary initial state for

-counter from the given file, check that it's a valid one using the runtime type check
+counter from the given file, using the built-in procedure

 msg_list :: CounterMsg* check, which is required to verify that whatever data was loaded from the input file was indeed a valid sequence of messages for